wandb/terraform-azurerm-launch/example/exsisting-aks-launch/README.md

   workload_identity_enabled = true
   oidc_issuer_enabled       = true
 ```
-enabled in order to configure the [Azure Workload Identity](`https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster`) needed to pull and bush build contexts to and from the Azure Container Registry and Blob Storage Containers.
+enabled in order to configure the [Azure Workload Identity](`https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster`) needed to pull and push build contexts to and from the Azure Container Registry and Blob Storage Container.

 If this needs to be confugured manually, please run:
 ```bash